solarwinds/appoptics-apm-node/CONTRIBUTING.md

 The full test suite can be run inside the `main` container (see `docker-compose.yml`).
 The main container name will be prefixed the name of the directory it is located in.
-While the github directory is `node-appoptics`, the directory name that was used for development is `ao` so the `main` container will be `ao_main_1`.
+While the github directory is `appoptics-apm-node`, the directory name that was used for development is `ao` so the `main` container will be `ao_main_1`.
 The `docker-compose.yml` file requires the `librato/oboe-test` files are located in the relative `../oboe-test/`.
 This is not strictly necessary for testing alone and will be changed.
 So to get the test environment running:

-1. in the node-appoptics root directory `docker-compose build`
+1. in the appoptics-apm-node root directory `docker-compose build`
    - needs to use intermediate image to avoid multiple apt-get steps.
    - needs to remove tracelyzer install.
-2. when done `docker exec -it ao_main_1 /bin/bash` (if node-appoptics dir is named ao)
+2. when done `docker exec -it ao_main_1 /bin/bash` (if appoptics-apm-node dir is named ao)
 3. (at ao_main_1 bash prompt) cd appoptics
 4. npm install (should this be saved as part of the image?)
-5. npm run preinstall (this fetches and builds node-appoptics-bindings)
+5. npm run preinstall (this fetches and builds appoptics-bindings-node)
    - needs to be changed to npm script that will be run automatically
 6. to run tests `./node_modules/gulp/bin/gulp.js test` (or targets as show below)
    - should gulp be installed globally?